 What is Glutamate Intolerance?

-According to Digopaul, glutamate intolerance is defined as a collection of symptoms that occur immediately after eating food that contains the additive glutamate.
+Glutamate intolerance is defined as a collection of symptoms that occur immediately after eating food that contains the additive glutamate.

-An intolerance to the flavor enhancer can occur suddenly, men and women are equally affected.
+According to abbreviationfinder.org, an intolerance to the flavor enhancer can occur suddenly, men and women are equally affected.
 Glutamate is hidden in many foods, especially in ready-made products, packet soups or canteen food.
 According to the legislator, additives such as flavor enhancers must be listed in the list of ingredients of a product, glutamates are hidden behind the designations E 620 – 625.

 It is often assumed that the words “free from flavor enhancers” would rule out the use of glutamate, but this is a mistake.
 Glutamates can still be present in ingredients such as yeast extracts and the like.
 If you want to be on the safe side, you can only use natural products.
 In the case of glutamate intolerance, this is necessary anyway.